KT19/blackbox_optimization/README.md

 In the above case, PSO is conducted with 1000 iteration and, in each iteration, 10 search agents are evaluated.
 And the found value and variables are returned as a list format  (obtain these values per iteration).

-For additional example, please see the notebook.
+For additional examples, please see the notebook.